developer-1v/uve_ultra_videos_entertainment/EDITABLE_CONTENT.md

     have any benefit to catching these.

-- Ending Flashbacks on opening of next video: (DELETE):
+- Ending Flashbacks on opening of next video: (DELETE all but first):
     (Something like: The last minute(s) of the last video are either shown in their entirety at the beginning of the next video, or some parts of it are shown again.
     We want to get rid of these because we literally just saw that scene using UVE and can ignore it